With BlueScan®, Thales takes collaborative Anti-Submarine Warfare to the next level thanks to Big Data and Artificial Intelligence

 From Big Data to artificial intelligence, new digital technologies support real-time decision-making on ASW missions.
 Thales’s BlueScan® is a new ASW integrated acoustics system featuring real-time multi-sensor data fusion and analysis of heterogeneous data, that enables operators to master the underwater acoustic situation at every decisive moment.

 BlueScan® addresses these needs directly by integrating sonar sensors with an advanced acoustic layer.
-It disrupts – and turns on its head – the traditional concept of collaborative ASW.
+It disrupts the traditional concept of collaborative ASW.
 Instead of building the acoustic picture by taking individual assessments, BlueScan® gathers all the data generated from the team’s acoustic sensors and processes it holistically.
 Then, using sophisticated software and user-friendly, 3D formats, it presents a real-time analysis of all assets at sea to the team’s members.
 This hub concept delivers more than the sum of its parts: historical data can be played in – bringing a step change in prediction quality; sonar configurations optimised, and threats better detected and classified.
-Sensors – on ships, aircraft; and sonobuoys – can be managed as one and positioned to provide a continually optimised acoustic screen.
+Sensors – on ships, aircraft, and sonobuoys – can be managed as one and positioned to provide a continually optimised acoustic screen.

 With its open, scalable architecture, BlueScan® is designed to adapt to evolving operational requirements while keeping through-life support costs under control and accommodating incremental capability enhancements to meet the priority objectives of naval forces.